 THE POSTWAR BOOM

-The first production Kaiser and Frazer models came off the Willow Run line on May 29, 1946.
+The first production Kaiser and Frazer automobiles came off the Willow Run line on May 29, 1946.
 The first cars were shipped to dealers on June 22; all were registered as 1947 models.
-Despite Kaiser and Frazer’s earlier claims, neither car was anything close to a low-priced economy model.
+Despite Kaiser and Frazer’s earlier talk of inexpensive small cars, neither model was anything close to a low-priced economy car.
 The Kaiser Special started at $1,868, nearly $700 more than the cheapest 1947 Chevrolet.
-The Frazer, meanwhile, started at $2,053, which was squarely in Chrysler and Buick territory.
-Both rode well, were reasonably economical, and had nicely trimmed interiors, but they were in no way exceptional automobiles.
+The Frazer, meanwhile, started at $2,053, over $100 more than an eight-cylinder Buick Special.
+Both Kaiser-Frazer products rode well, were reasonably economical, and had nicely trimmed interiors, but they were in no way exceptional.

 At almost any other time, that would have been disastrous, but Kaiser-Frazer had the good fortune to roll out its new cars close to the beginning of the postwar automotive boom.
-When the war ended, the newest cars on the road were nearly four years old and many were far older than that.
 Unlike depressed, devastated Europe and Japan, American roads were intact and American buyers, flush with unspent wartime earnings, had money to spend.
 As soon as civilian production resumed in the fall of 1945, customers began snapping up every new car they could get their hands on.
 Dealers soon had lengthy waiting lists and automotive “scalpers” became common.
 Kaisers and Frazers might have been ordinary, but they were new and they had four wheels, which was enough for many buyers.

 In such a seller’s market, it was all Kaiser-Frazer could do to keep up with demand.
-When Continental couldn’t build engines fast enough, Frazer arranged to lease a plant in Detroit so K-F could build most of its engines itself.
-Kaiser-Frazer ultimately sold 70,474 Kaisers and 68,775 Frazers in the 1947 model year, giving it a highly respectable 4.1% market share — best of any of the American independent automakers.
-K-F posted a $19 million profit for 1947 calendar year, offsetting the previous year’s losses.
+When Continental couldn’t build engines fast enough, Frazer arranged to lease a plant in Detroit so K-F could build most of the engines itself.
+Kaiser-Frazer ultimately sold 70,474 Kaisers and 68,775 Frazers in the 1947 model year, giving the company the best market share of any of the American independents.
+Kaiser-Frazer posted a $19 million profit for 1947 calendar year, offsetting the previous year’s losses.

 Graham-Paige, however, was still not pulling its weight.
-Graham was supposed to provide a third of all Kaiser-Frazer production, but between June 1946 and January 31, 1947, it managed to build less than 6,500 Frazers.
-Moreover, the company was nowhere close to meeting its contractual share of Kaiser-Frazer operating expenses.
-In February 1947, the Graham-Paige board decided to transfer all its automotive assets to Kaiser-Frazer in exchange for stock and various other considerations, bowing out of the car business for good.
+Graham was supposed to build a third of all Kaiser-Frazer cars, but ultimately managed fewer than 9,000.
+Moreover, Graham-Paige still hadn’t been able to meet its contractual obligation to finance one-third of Kaiser-Frazer’s operating expenses.
+In February 1947, the Graham-Paige board finally decided to sell its remaining automotive assets to Kaiser-Frazer and get out of the passenger car business once and for all.

-The differences between Frazer and Kaiser came to a head at a board meeting before the start of the 1949 model year.
-Frazer knew that 1949 was going to be a difficult year for the company.
-The selling boom was winding down and Ford and GM, which had previously been content to sell warmed-over prewar models, were about to unveil their first true postwar designs.
-K-F was working on new models, but they were not ready yet, nor was an interim facelift, planned for 1950.
-Kaiser was undaunted, insisting that the company should raise 1949 production to 200,000 cars.
-Frazer balked, telling Kaiser that at that rate, they would lose more than $30 million.
-Frazer recommended scaling back production to around 70,000 units, which would still make a modest profit and buy time to introduce new models.
+The differences between Frazer and Kaiser came to a head at a board meeting regarding plans for 1949.
+Frazer warned that 1949 was going to be a difficult year for the company.
+The selling boom was winding down and the Big Three, which had previously been selling warmed-over prewar models, were already unveiling their first true postwar designs.
+K-F was working on new models, but they were not ready yet, nor was the interim facelift planned for 1950.